To send us a story, or for general enquiries, email us at email@example.com

 Big business has not been kind to local newspapers.
 When times were good, media conglomerates snapped up locally-owned newspapers.
 But the demand for profits to satisfy shareholders as advertising revenues decline means the major owners must make savings – by closing local offices, reducing staffing numbers and cutting back pagination.
 This is bad news for everyone.

 We operate as a co-operative, which is different.
-They are owned by their members – in the case of marlborough.news by the two media professionals who founded this website.
+They are owned by their members – in the case of marlborough.news by two media professionals, one of whom co-founded this website.

 Who we are:

 Neil grew up in the Marlborough area attending the Grammar School in the late sixties and early seventies.
 His formative years were spent in the sales and marketing area of broadcast media, initially for Scottish Television, then Independent Radio Sales, latterly as board director with the primary responsibility for developing the commercial side of LBC News Radio, one of the early independent companies.
+Across all of this period he was a regular reporter/contributor to numerous national motoring titles – a subject of great interest.
 He spent several years building a new media sponsorship agency before moving into the local press arena.
-Here he served with Home Counties Newspapers at the Hampstead & Highgate Express (otherwise the Ham & High) and the rest of their London portfolio, then moved to major publishers Archant as the Director of New Media for their regional titles.
-Three years spent building an ethnic publishing company in London were followed by a move back home to Marlborough and a career specialising in magazine distribution and playing a role in his local community.
+Here he served with Home Counties Newspapers at the Hampstead & Highgate Express (otherwise known as the Ham & High) and the rest of their London portfolio, then moved to major publishers Archant as the Director of New Media for their regional titles.
+Three years spent building a multi-ethnic publishing company in London were followed by a move back home to Marlborough and a career specialising in magazine distribution and playing a role in his local community.

 Phone: 01672 861244